brightspot/react-examples/app-routing/README.md

 The following is a suggestion for learning more about JS Classes and Brightspot:

-1. Use other fields to query for data.
-What do you need to add to make a field query-able?
+1. Search for `TRY-IT!` in the front-end application.
+Follow the prompts to try using the `headline` field as a query field instead of slug for Article.
+Notice how the url to the Article is different versus using `slug`.

+> **_Note_** If you make any changes to GraphQL queries in the front-end application, be sure to run `yarn codegen` to updated the `app/generated` directory.
+Refer to the [GraphQL Code Generator documentation](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to learn more.

 ## Troubleshooting

-1. My front-end application is not fetching data....

-- Make sure you created an App content item, and added the title in `app/.env` (`NEXT_PUBLIC_APP_TITLE`)

-For other issues, refer to the [Common Issues](/README.md) section in the respository README for assistance.
+Refer to the [Common Issues](/README.md) section in the respository README for assistance.